shreeyajoshi2013/Python-Data-Preprocessing-with-Abalone-Data/README.md

 # Python Data Preprocessing with Abalone dataset

-This dataset contains information about physical measurements of abalone for predicting 'Rings' from other features.
+This dataset contains information about physical measurements of abalone (a type of marine snails) for predicting their age ('Rings' feature in the dataset), from other features.
 This project assesses the data and preprocesses it, making it useful for classification tasks.
 Additionally, normalization is executed in the end part. <br>

 The dataset taken from [link](https://archive.ics.uci.edu/ml/datasets/abalone).